 - Weekly or monthly, dependent on program.

-- Words Alive Volunteer Application, TB Test or Chest X-Ray; Age Minimum varies on program
+- Volunteer Application, TB Test, Immunization Record for certain sites; Age Minimum varies on program

 - Foster a love of reading amongst...